devAlq/distribution-efficiently-project/README.md

 Create a function that takes an ArrayList as an argument.

 ### Qualification to pass
-[] The code should run successfully.
+- [ ] The code should run successfully.
- Write all the required functions correctly.
+- [ ] Write all the required functions correctly.
- Completely define the stack class.